khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 For more information, see the [template](https://github.com/khofstadter/CS220AU-DP).

 ### Research domains
+- digital identities <!-- add link to page -->
+- existential risks <!-- add link to page -->

 You are asked to
 1. explore connections between digital identities and existential risks
-2. choose one specific connection and reflect on this connection in depth
+2. choose one specific connection
 3. use your website to critically reflect one this connection

-In other words
+Your need to
+1. review the literature
-1. analyze
+2. analyze your findings
-2. synthesize
+3. synthesize them
-3. publish
+4. publish the result

-To clarify, the two research domains are

-- digital identities <!-- add link to page -->
-- existential risks <!-- add link to page -->

 <!-- can I add a venn diagramm here with code? -->